 huge thank you goes to Richard

-and Tracy Wilken for opening their
+and Tracy Wilken for

 beautiful home in the Woodlands to 38 members of the Lone Star

 Region.
 They not only provided us with a wonderful setting for our

 monthly meeting, they also arranged for a catered BBQ lunch to be

 meeting.
 George is a member of the P.A.C.
 Executive Board and they

 and Dixie Grimes.
 In addition, we welcomed Kim

 Ess and her son Nick as new members of the

 husband Bob is restoring a '55 Patrician but was on a business trip